 A strategy is not ready just because it backtests well in TradingView.
 This guide shows how I make a strategy more execution-aware by mirroring broker constraints such as minimum volume, lot step, session windows, and trading costs inside Pine Script.

-That is one of the biggest gaps between research and execution.
-A strategy can look excellent on the chart, produce a neat equity curve, and still be poorly matched to the broker it will actually trade through.
+One of the biggest gaps between research and execution is this: a strategy can look excellent on the chart, produce a neat equity curve, and still be poorly matched to the broker it will actually trade through.
 The entry logic might be fine, but the volume sizing may ignore the broker's minimum lot and volume step.
 The stop logic may make sense in Pine Script, but not reflect the symbol's execution reality.
 The backtest may assume frictionless trading, even though the live instrument uses market execution, floating spreads, commissions, and broker-specific sessions.

 When I build a strategy I intend to trade through a prop-firm environment, that matters even more.
 A good-looking backtest is not enough.
 I want the TradingView model to respect the real constraints of the platform that will execute it.